jruels/docker-fun/labs/04-images/04_images_lab3.md

 ### 1. Inspect Changes in a Filesystem
 Step by Step Guide
-1. Locate the IP address of the Master machine within the lab folder.

-2. If on a Mac, or using Linux:
-In a command line, enter
-`ssh -i </Users/…/>docker.pem root@<IP>`
-The .pem file will be provided by the instructor for this lab.
-This command will connect the console to the Docker machine.

-*If using Windows: Open Putty and connect to the session you saved earlier.*

 3. First, check the system to verify the image Busybox has been pulled to the machine.
     `docker images busybox`
 If it is not, pull it from Docker Hub: